Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > ## Unused parameters
 > There are many parameters that we don't need.
 Some of these are deprecated and some are only appropriate for certain types of data.
 Others are useful to allow tweaking to try to further improve an assembly (e.g. `--genome-size` and `--read-error`).
 >
-> Most bioinformatics programs have an associated website (which is often a GitHub page) with a whole manual to use the program.  >
+> Most bioinformatics programs have an associated website (which is often a GitHub page) with a whole manual to use the program.
-> The [Flye Manual](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md) contains a lot of further information about the parameters avaiable.
+> The [Flye Manual](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md) contains a lot of further information about the parameters available.
 If you're going to try using Flye on your own long-read dataset this is a good place to start.
 {: .callout}

 Now we've worked out what parameters are appropriate for our data we can put them all together in one command.

-We will be using the filtered Nanopore file we generated in the previous step which should be in the location `~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq` - this follows the `--nano-raw` flag.
-We're also going to get Flye to create the `assembly` directory as its output directory using the `--out-dir` flag.
+Since the command is quite long, we will use backward slashes to allow it to span several lines. `\`  basically means "start a new line and carry on reading without submitting the command".

 ~~~
  flye --nano-raw ~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq \